AndreasChristensen89/salary_struggle/README.md

 As per advice from mentor I installed pylint for django: pip3 install pylint-django

+Shopping bag has been made following the walkthrough project from CI

 To do list:
 - Fix sorting method, so items with 0 in sorted effect will not show